 NEW!
 The Society for Research in Child Development (SRCD) is pleased to announce the availability of small grants to support pilot or small-scale research projects by early career scholars (5 years or less since completion of terminal degree).
 Grants of up to $7,500 are available on a competitive basis for research projects conducted by SRCD Early Career Members who completed their degrees in the past five years, regardless of their appointment, institution or country of residence.
 Learn more.

 It is a tradition of SRCD that at each of our biennial meetings, several major awards are presented.
-A call for nominations for each of the awards listed below is presented to the general membership.
-The Awards Committees are responsible for officially nominating and selecting award recipients.
-Learn more about SRCD Awards/Research Grants, including specific guidelines and instructions to submit nominations, through the links below.
+A call for nominations for each of the awards listed below is presented to the general membership prior to the meeting and the Awards Committee is responsible for officially nominating and selecting recipients.
+Learn more, including specific guidelines and instructions to submit nominations, below.